 - Search and select the customer.

-- Select the subscription product and click Edit order schedule.
+Select the subscription product and click Edit frequency.

 - Click Save.